 Everything You Need to Know About the Syphilis Test

 Syphilis is a common type of sexually transmitted disease (STD) caused by the bacterium Treponema palladium.
 If it’s left untreated, it can cause severe long-term health consequences and problems.
 It can be challenging to diagnose this condition.
-For that reason, it’s highly recommended to undergo a syphilis test to validate whether or not you have the infection.
+For that reason, it’s highly recommended to undergo a syphilis test to validate whether or not you have the infection specially if you are experiencing any early symptoms.

 If you think that you have this infection, you should visit your doctor ASAP or order an STD test.
 Your physician will take your blood or urine as a sample for a syphilis test.
 If you have a sore, your doctor will take a sample from it.